vmware-archive/push-android/README.md

     to pass to the `PushLib.init` method, so you should try to add this code to your `Application` class or to one of your `Activity` class.

-         RegistrationParameters parameters = new RegistrationParameters(gcmSenderId, releaseUuid, releaseSecret, deviceAlias);
+         RegistrationParameters parameters = new RegistrationParameters(gcmSenderId, variantUuid, variantSecret, deviceAlias);
          pushLib = PushLib.init((Context)this);
          pushLib.startRegistration(parameters, null);

-    The `gcmSenderId`, `releaseUuid`, and `releaseSecret` are described above.
+    The `gcmSenderId`, `variantUuid`, and `variantSecret` are described above.
 The `deviceAlias` is a custom field that you can use to differentiate this device from others in your own push messaging campaigns.
 You can leave it empty if you'd like.